ErraticPattern/obsidian-ideas/2 - Source Material/Articles/nunezElectricFieldsBrain2006.md

 - **Google Books Link**:

-- **Nunez and Srinivasan - 2006 - Electric Fields of the Brain The Neurophysics of .pdf**: C:\Users\joaop\Zotero\storage\M3GPZ5PS\Nunez and Srinivasan - 2006 - Electric Fields of the Brain The Neurophysics of .pdf
+- **Nunez and Srinivasan - 2006 - Electric Fields of the Brain The Neurophysics of .pdf**: C:\Users\joaop\Zotero\storage\EGVSDZJN\Nunez and Srinivasan - 2006 - Electric Fields of the Brain The Neurophysics of .pdf